SwapnikKatkoori/VidChat/README.md

 # VidChat
-VidChat is a WebRTC Client that allows users a simple way to embed video chat functionality into your web app.
+VidChat is a WebRTC Client that allows users a simple way to embed video chat functionality into their web app.

 Demo link: https://swapnikkatkoori.github.io/VidChat/